WoW Rise of Azshara is getting closer!

 Heart of Azeroth tweaks

 There’s also some news about the Heart of Azeroth system.
 The requirements for traits won’t increase and players will be able to unlock all the traits when they get a new item.
-They will also get more choices and possibilities as they level up the Heart of Azeroth.
+They will also get more choices and possibilities as they are leveling up the Heart of Azeroth.

 At the same time, the players will get more freedom in adjusting their Azerite powers and actives to their liking.
 It’s definitely good news that Blizzard is looking into this system because at the moment most of the players believe that it’s failing to fill the hole left after the removal of artifacts.